Your Ultimate Guide to Nutcracker

 ACT 1, SCENE 2: THE BATTLE SCENE

 The Plot: Clara can’t sleep without her nutcracker, so she leaves the comfort of her own bed to visit the darkened living room.
-She falls asleep holding her nutcracker on the couch and dreams about the toys from the party.
-Uncle Dross appears and (truly) mends the nutcracker.
-Clara awakens (within her dream) and realizes her whole house is growing around her.
+She falls asleep on the couch holding her nutcracker and dreams about the toys from the party.
+Uncle Drosselmeyer appears and (truly) mends the nutcracker.
+Clara awakens and realizes her whole house is growing around her.
 The Nutcracker comes to life to defend Clara against a herd of now-giant mice.
 He summons an army of toy soldiers and a battle ensues.
 Clara realizes that if the mice are giant, the mouse trap probably is too, and comes to the Nutcracker’s aid.
 But slightly too late.
 The Nutcracker collapses.
 Clara begs Uncle Drosselmeyer for help, and he transforms the fallen Nutcracker into a Prince.

 The Plot: The Prince and Clara arrive at the Crystal Palace—which looks quite a bit like San Francisco’s Conservatory of Flowers—and are greeted by the Sugar Plum Fairy.
-(Ever wondered what a sugar plum actually is?
-It’s a round piece of hard candy.)
 The Prince recounts his tale in mime and the Sugar Plum Fairy commands all her subjects to dance, including visitors from Arabia, France, China, Russia, and Spain, and a waltzing garden of flowers.
-Then Drosselmeyer and the Sugar Plum Fairy transform Clara into a (grown-up) ballerina, so she can dance with her Prince.
+Then Drosselmeyer and the Sugar Plum Fairy transform Clara into a (grown-up) ballerina, so she can at last have a celebratory dance with her Prince.

 And then Clara wakes up, back at home on the couch.
-It’s Christmas morning, and she runs back up the stairs, into the waiting arms of her mother.
-The end!
+It’s Christmas morning, and she runs back up the stairs into the waiting arms of her mother—a tender, touching end to this beloved story.

 What Should I Look For?
 So much dancing!
 In SF Ballet’s version, the Sugar Plum Fairy dances in the Waltz of the Flowers.
-Her movement is joyous, crisp, and intricate, like a piece of sugar candy.
+Like the piece of hard, sugar candy that gives the Sugar Plum Fairy her name, her movement is joyous, crisp, and intricate.
 And look for the grand pas de deux, performed by a grown-up Clara and her Prince.
 They’ll dance together, then separately (listen for the iconic celeste music in Clara’s solo!), and then together again.
 They should be stately, regal, and just a touch melancholic.
 Growing up is bittersweet, after all.

 Header Image: San Francisco Ballet in Tomasson’s Nutcracker // © Erik Tomasson